mynaphotomynaphoto

 2. Pixel count doesn't match

-Phones shoot portraits at 3:4 or landscapes at 4:3 — but most people shoot people-photos in portrait orientation, which is a different aspect ratio than the 4:3 resume spec.
+Phones shoot portraits at 3:4 or landscapes at 4:3 — but most people shoot people-photos in portrait orientation, a different aspect ratio than the 4:3 resume spec.
 Cropping is needed.

 3. Non-plain background

-Furniture, curtains, patterned walls in the background hurt impression.
+Furniture, curtains, or patterned walls in the background hurt the impression.
 The background needs to be replaced with a solid color.

 4. Face position or size off-spec